navis-org/pymaid/docs/source/connectivity_analysis.rst

 >>> # Get a set of projection neurons
 >>> nl = pymaid.get_neurons('annotation:glomerulus DA1 right excitatory')
->>> # Split get only the axonal branches in the laterl horn using a tag
+>>> # Split get only the axonal branches in the lateral horn using a tag
 >>> nl.reroot(nl.soma)
 >>> nl_axon = nl.prune_proximal_to('SCHLEGEL_LH', inplace=False)
 >>> # Get a list of the all partners (axon + dendrites)